 If you are coming to live permanently in the Netherlands then it is obligatory to have a basic Dutch health insurance (basisverzekering) policy – even if you already have private medical insurance from a non-Dutch company such as BUPA.
 You must take out health insurance within 4 months of your arrival.
 Before getting insurance you will first need to register with the local council (gemeente) and get a Burger Service Nummer (BSN, the Dutch fiscal number).

 Payments of the fixed premiums are taken each month by direct debit from a Dutch bank account.
-At the end of the year you are automatically renewed unless you decide to switch providers – switching must normally be done between 1-31 December.
+At the end of the year you are automatically renewed unless you decide to switch providers.
+The next year’s premiums are published around November and switching must normally be done by the end of December.